space-wizards/docs/src/en/space-station-14/departments/service/proposals/chef.md

 ### New Appliances

-- Oven - The new general appliance.
+#### Oven - The new general appliance
-(+) Works chronometrically, so if the dish stays in it for too long it turns into a burned mess.
+- Works chronometrically, so if the dish stays in it for too long it turns into a burned mess.
-(+) Has adjustable temperature to control how fast something cooks for.
+- Has adjustable temperature to control how fast something cooks for.
-(+) Used primarily to bake the following: Breads, Pizzas, Cookies, Pancakes, Waffles, Pies, and Cakes
+- Used primarily to bake the following: Breads, Pizzas, Cookies, Pancakes, Waffles, Pies, and Cakes

-- Stovetop - An appliance oriented towards pots and pans.
+#### Stovetop - Best with pots
-(+) Works chronometrically, however, dishes don't turn into a burned mess if not taken out in due time.
+- Works chronometrically, however, dishes don't turn into a burned mess if not taken out in due time.
-(+) Has adjustable temperature to control how fast something cooks for.
+- Has adjustable temperature to control how fast something cooks for.
-(+) Used primarily to boil and cook the following: Pasta, Soups, and Chilis
+- Used primarily to boil and cook the following: Pasta, Soups, and Chilis

-- Deep Fryer - Eats up vegetable oii.
+#### Deep Fryer - Eats up vegetable oii
-(+) Works chronometrically.
+- Works chronometrically.
-(+) Has adjustable temperature to control how fast something fries for.
+- Has adjustable temperature to control how fast something fries for.
-(+) Used to fry the following: Fries and Taco Shells
+- Used to fry the following: Fries and Taco Shells

-- Ice Cream Maker - The maker of the iconic frozen dessert.
+#### Ice Cream Maker - The maker of the iconic frozen dessert
-(+) Works chronometrically.
+- Works chronometrically.
-(+) Used to create the following: Ice Cream
+- Used to create the following: Ice Cream

 ### Appliance Changes

-- Microwave - Now only used for a select few recipes and donk pockets.

-- Grill - Now in full grilling glory.
+#### Grill - Now in full grilling glory
-(+) Works chronometrically.
+- Works chronometrically.
-(+) Has adjustable temperature to control how fast something grills for.
+- Has adjustable temperature to control how fast something grills for.
-(+) Used to grill the following: Patties, Steaks, Cutlets, and Bacon.
+- Used to grill the following: Patties, Steaks, Cutlets, and Bacon.

+#### Microwave - Ol' reliable
+- Now only used for a select few recipes and donk pockets.

 ### New Amenities